A Change In How 1 Chinese Province Reports Coronavirus Adds Thousands Of Cases

 Chen said Tuesday that the situation in hardest-hit Wuhan was still uncertain and that "the scale of the spread has not been accurately estimated."

 Centrally located Wuhan, a city of more than 11 million, has been under quarantine for weeks with transport in and out of the metropolis shut down to prevent the spread of the disease.
-At least a dozen other Chinese cities, home to more than 60 million people combined, have been put on similar lock down.
+At least a dozen other Chinese cities, home to more than 60 million people combined, have been put on similar lockdown.

 Beijing has forecast that the economic impact of the pandemic could shave a full percentage point off its first-quarter GDP.
 Disruptions to Chinese manufacturers have also had a knock-on effect for factories around the world that are dependent on China as a key link in their supply chains.
 In many cases, the disease has simply compounded the problems already experienced by the ongoing U.S.-China trade war.